barbatoz0220/SKOOP/README.md

 However, the above playlist is not a complete one and our team has done our best to improvise and thus we have managed to add a few additional features to the game to make it what it is today.

+All the resources that we used for the game are all free to use and we did not make the game out of our own financial interests.
+Much of them you can find along with the source code that the Youtuber has added in his videos's descriptions.

 Thank you very much for choosing to play our game.